vectorgrp/sil-kit/docs/simulation/simulation.rst

 Afterwards, possibilities to configure the simulation step length of a simulation step and to define the simulation step that is being executed are introduced.
 The last part details what time information |ProductName| clients provide, depending on their synchronization mode.

+.. admonition:: Note

+    A mixed operation mode in which some participants operate synchronized and some participants operate unsynchronized is not supported.
+Therefore, alle participants of a simulation must either be synchronized or unsynchronized.

 Simulation Overview
 -------------------
 A |ProductName| simulation is designed as a discrete-event simulation.